terrorizer1980/litmus/Use-solid-waffle-with-MoTD.md

 At the end of this you will have:

-1.  checked out MoTD module.
+1. Checked out MoTD module from git.
 1. Provisioned a centos docker image.
 1. Installed puppet 6 agent on the centos image.
 1. Installed the MoTD module on the centos image.